AndySomogyi/sbmlsolver/wrappers/SWIGPython/doc/what_is_rr.rst

   m = r.getModel()

-use the build in RR function to get the Jacobian, notice this is returned as a native numpy matrix::
+Use the build in RR function to get the Jacobian, notice this is returned as a native numpy matrix::

   jac = r.getFullJacobian()